robinweser/react-layout-components/README.md

 ### Layout.createStylesheet(styles [, options])
 Use this function to define your styles.
 It adds vendor prefixes if needed and resolves `@media` queries.
 This is much like you would define a stylesheet in [React Native](https://facebook.github.io/react-native/) too. e.g.
+> Note: We will add a detailed guide on how to use our media queries since they differ a bit of what you might know from CSS.

 ```javascript
 var styles = Layout.createStylesheet({
 	header : {